-The existing building is constructed of a mixture of materials, ranging from rock walls on the lower section of the building, timber cladding on the ground and first floor and a metal pitched colorbond roof (Figure 2).
-The site is identified as bushfire prone land, with native heath vegetation and existing Snowgums vegetation located adjoining the western side of the allotment, while the remaining portions are predominantly managed.
+The existing building is two storeys in height and is constructed of a mixture of materials, ranging from rock walls, timber cladding and a metal colorbond roof (Figure 2).
+The site is identified as bushfire prone land, with native heath vegetation and existing Snowgums surrounding the site, with the land managed following implementation of an Asset Protection Zone plan endorsed by the NPWS.